cetanu/sovereign/docs/settings.md

 NODE_MATCH_KEY          | cluster                 | What value in the Node Discovery Request should sovereign look for when matching nodes
-REFRESH_CONTEXT         | False                   | Whether or not to continually reload template context CONTEXT_REFRESH_RATE    | 3600                    | How often (in seconds) Sovereign should reload template context CONTEXT_CACHE_SIZE      | 1000                    | How many copies of cached context that Sovereign should keep SOURCES_REFRESH_RATE    | 30                      | How often (in seconds) Sovereign should reload sources (Cannot be disabled)
+REFRESH_CONTEXT         | False                   | Whether or not to continually reload template context CONTEXT_REFRESH_RATE    | 3600                    | How often (in seconds) Sovereign should reload template context CONTEXT_REFRESH_CRON    | None                    | Cron expression for when Sovereign should reload template context CONTEXT_CACHE_SIZE      | 1000                    | How many copies of cached context that Sovereign should keep SOURCES_REFRESH_RATE    | 30                      | How often (in seconds) Sovereign should reload sources (Cannot be disabled)
 CACHE_STRATEGY          | context                 | What strategy Sovereign should use to determine if Envoy config is up to date